kchinzei/raspi-pca9685/README.md

   off.
 In contrast, the outputs of PCA9685 persist unless an init is sent.

 - This module cannot detect how many PCA9685 boards are installed.
   If you attempt to access a port not physically existing, an exception will be thrown.

-- I tested it using one PCA9685 board.

-### Known bugs

-Should never be, again...
-(To be collected...)

 ## Credits